kmlawson/skills-in-transnational-history/seminars.md

 **Preparation**

-1. [Mapping and GIS for Historians](http://transnationalhistory.net/mapping/tutorials/) - Please continue doing tutorials on our website
+1. [QGIS 3 Tutorials for MO5161](https://www.youtube.com/playlist?list=PLIJOEWFlTTsFJUjPbn6W65-XwkArra3mR) - Please continue doing tutorials on our website
 2. See the module Moodle for an updated list of YouTube videos to watch on the some of the above techniques, along with some reference websites related to the QGIS techniques we will discuss.
 Please watch as many of the videos as you can, but you may skip those for techniques you are don't think you will ever need.
 There are some exercises there for you to try in preparation for our meeting.
 3. If you are giving a 3-5 minute presentation, please prepare it and if you haven't distributed it yet, submit and bring copies of a third chapter as instructed above.
 4. This week you should should use almost all of your time practising QGIS, in play and experimentation and directly working on your project.
 Make progress this week to allow for changed directions, frustrations, or distractions to come.